Phase transition in random tensors with multiple independent spikes: Introduction

 Many recent works, which are reviewed in Section \ref{prev_res}, have studied detection and recovery under the spiked random tensor model.
 Nevertheless, the optimal phase transition for low-rank detection in spiked random tensors has not yet been established.
 This paper aims to close this gap.
-Our main result states that there exist critical thresholds $\beta_{1,c}, \dots, \beta_{k,c}$ and a set of the form $\bar{\mathcal{R}} = (0,\beta_{1,c}] \times \cdots \times (0,\beta_{k,c}]$ such that detection is impossible if $\bar\beta = (\beta_1, \dots, \beta_k)$ lies strictly in the interior of the set $\bar\RR$.
-Furthermore, it is possible to detect the spike via the likelihood ratio test when $\bar\beta \not \in \bar{\mathcal{R}}$.
+Our main result states that there exist critical thresholds $\beta_{1,c}, \dots, \beta_{k,c}$ and a set of the form $\bar {\mathcal{R}} = (0,\beta_{1,c}] \times \cdots \times (0,\beta_{k,c}]$ such that detection is impossible if $\bar \beta = (\beta_1, \dots, \beta_k)$ lies strictly in the interior of the set $\bar \RR$.
+Furthermore, it is possible to detect the spike via the likelihood ratio test when $\bar \beta \not \in \bar {\mathcal{R}}$.
 In other words, detection is possible only when at least one of $\beta_1,\ldots,\beta_k$ exceeds its critical threshold; whereas, if $\beta_1,\ldots,\beta_k$ are all smaller than their critical thresholds, one cannot detect the spike.
 Our result also allows the total number of spikes to grow with $N$.
 In particular, if $\mu_1=\cdots=\mu_k$ and $k=o(N^{(p-2)/4})$, then similar statements hold.
-A byproduct of these developments is a new proof for a recent result on the recovery problem by \cite{LMLKZ+17} when assuming the same setting of the present paper.
+A byproduct of these developments is a new proof for a recent result on the recovery problem by Lesieur-Miolane-Lelarge-Krzakala-Zdeborov\'a \cite{LMLKZ+17} when assuming the same setting of the present paper.
 In essence, their result states that $\beta_{1,c},\ldots,\beta_{k,c}$ are the critical thresholds for the MMSE recovery problem.

 Our approach is based on methodologies from the study of mean-field spin glass models.
 Roughly speaking, spin glasses are spin systems that exhibit both quenched disorder and frustration.
 That is, the interactions between sites are disordered and spin constraints cannot be simultaneously satisfied.
-These two features are commonly shared by many problems that involve randomized combinatorial optimization \cite{Montanari_spin_book2012,Montanar_Sen_STOC2016}.
-M{\'e}zard et al.~\cite{MPV} reviews the area of spin glasses from the point of view of physicists, whereas mathematical treatments of the subject appear in \cite{Pan,Talbook1,Talbook2}.
+These two features are commonly shared by many problems that involve randomized combinatorial optimization, see M\'ezard-Montanari \cite{Montanari_spin_book2012} and Montanari-Sen \cite{Montanar_Sen_STOC2016}.
+The book, M\'ezard-Parisi-Virasoro \cite{MPV}, reviews the area of spin glasses from the point of view of physicists, whereas mathematical treatments of the subject appear in Talagrand \cite{Talbook1,Talbook2} and Panchenko \cite{Pan}.